 At this time of the year, we’re all pretty much looking forward to spring--when the birds bird, and the bees bee (you win 50,000 internets if you know where that's from).
 But the beauty of flowers blooming and the weather getting milder is definitely something that's going to be upon us before you know it.
 So if you’re that someone that has been making a spring-y list of to-do's once the weather warms up, you're not alone.
-Here's a few of the things we suggest you get crackin' on before the weather warms up.
+Here's a few of the things we suggest you get crackalackin' on before the weather warms up.

 5 Things To Tackle Around Your Home In Spring

-1. Do A Good Deep Clean
+1. Perform A Thorough Deep Clean

 2. Freshen Up The Decor